 Real ID Act of 2005.
-If you plan to fly within the U.S., visit a military base or other federal buildings, the Department of Homeland Security will require identification that is REAL ID-compliant (or show another acceptable form of identification, such as a passport) beginning October 1, 2020.
-Don’t get left behind without a REAL ID.
+If you plan to fly within the U.S., visit a military base or other federal buildings, the Department of Homeland Security will require identification that is REAL ID-compliant (or show another acceptable form of identification, such as a passport) beginning May 7, 2025, the

 If you do not already have a REAL ID-compliant card and it is time for you to renew your driver license, you can upgrade to a REAL ID-compliant card for no additional fee if the upgrade takes place at the same time as your renewal.
 If you choose to apply for a REAL ID after your renewal, the cost of a duplicate card will apply.

-If you would like to obtain a REAL ID-compliant driver license when you renew, you must present additional documentation.
+To obtain a REAL ID-compliant driver license when you renew, you must present additional documentation.
 One original document or certified copy (not a photocopy, fax or scan) from each category is required.
 Some documents may be used for more than one category, whereas some will only satisfy the requirements of a single category.
 The document categories include:

 If you are a current Wisconsin resident who has never changed your name, you can get a REAL ID-compliant driver license by presenting: